Next-Generation 2019 GMC Sierra Denali Release Date Announced

 Next-generation Sierra Denali and SLT hit dealerships this fall with new industry-first features and a complete redesign

-There’s really no disputing the Sierra Denali’s place in the luxury pickup segment.
+Detroit, Mi – There’s really no disputing the Sierra Denali’s place in the luxury pickup segment.
 And while most probably won’t take GMC’s best-selling premium truck to the job site to haul stuff, it can certainly handle the workload.

 Powered by updated 6.2L and 5.3L V8 engines, the next-generation 2019 Sierra gets a complete redesign, with a release date set for this coming Fall.